owllion/react-ecommerce-fastapi/README.md

  # koh  -  MERN Stack Shopping App
 - A shopping app created with React.js , styled-components , TypeScript , Node.js , Typegoose and MongoDB.
-- This repository only contains the front-end part.
-Node.js server is  [here](https://github.com/owllion/EC-Server).
-- You can click this [link](https://react-mern-ecommerce.vercel.app/) to watch demo.

 ## Table of Contents
 * [Technologies](#technologies)